crispyDyne/rq-manager/readme.md

                 'blocking':True,
                 'jobs':[ # these two jobs will be run first {'func':simpleTask,'args': 2},
-                    {'func':addSubJob,'args': 4} # This job adds a new job with subjobs
+                    {'func':addSubJob,'args': 4} # This job adds a new job with child jobs
                     # {'jobs': New Jobs are placed here}
                     ],
             },